booqable/boomerang-api-documentation/source/includes/apps/general/_configuration.md

       - 1000 API requests per month
 ```

 The title, description and features of each plan are configurable through the locale files.
 These are shown to users in the app's store detail page and as part of the [installation flow](#how-apps-work-app-store).
-Each plan must have a unique key under the `<locale>.plans` key, such as `free`, `basic`, `pro`, etc.
+Each plan must have a unique key under the `<locale>.plans` key, such as `free`, `basic`, `pro`, etc. When a plan is no longer available, you should still keep the translation keys for existing customers.

 #### Forms